The Hidden Sugars: Health Foods That Could Harm Your Teeth

 Short-Term Focus (First Month):

-• Establish new habits around timing of sugar consumption (with meals rather than between)
+• Establish new habits around the timing of sugar consumption (with meals rather than between)

 • Experiment with sugar alternatives like small amounts of stevia or monk fruit for sweetening